A close-up image of cannabis concentrate crumble pieces on a reflective surface

 THCO and THCP represent next-level cannabis experiences, but as we’ve laid out in this comparison, they’re quite different.

 THCO hits fast, lasts longer, and works great for a deep unwind without the sharp edges.
-THCP stands out for its sheer intensity and profound body relaxation, best suited to microdosing and expert users.
+THCP stands out for its sheer intensity and profound body relaxation, best suited for experienced users.

 Back to blog